Israel takes gender fight to buses, billboards

 Yakov Halperin, head of ultra-Orthodox Yehadut Ha Torah faction in Jerusalem's municipality, said people should stay out of the Haredi community's business.

-"If that's what they want, in their neighborhoods, they have the right to ask for it," he said.
+"If that's what they want, in their neighbourhoods, they have the right to ask for it," he said.

 "In Sodom and Gomorrah, which were annihilated because of the corrupt generation, there were those who kept the Torah's laws and put up fences in order to protect themselves," he said.